 What Vitamins Are Good For Anxiety?

-While all supplements, just like medication, should be discussed with your doctor, these vitamins tend to help those with anxiety.
+While all supplements, just like medication, should be discussed with your doctor, the vitamins that tend to help those with anxiety include:

-- Vitamin D helps to boost mood and is good for nerve and brain health.
+- Vitamin D: Vitamin D can help to boost your mood and improve your nerve and brain health.

-- B vitamins: Vitamin B1 to vitamin B12 helps to relieve anxious thoughts and are great mood boosters.
+- B vitamins: Vitamin B1 to vitamin B12 help to relieve anxious thoughts and can be powerful mood boosters.

-- L- Theanine: helps the brain in relaxation and stop worrying, thereby avoiding negative thinking.
+- L- Theanine: This vitamin can help the brain to relax and stop worrying, thereby helping one to avoid negative thinking patterns.

 How Do I Cope With Anxiety?

 According to the Anxiety and Depression Association of America, generalized anxiety disorder gad affects 6.8 million adults in the US every year.
-To stop worrying and start living, the Association of America Anxiety suggests the following tips to manage panic attacks.
+To stop worrying and start living, the Association of America Anxiety suggests the following tips:

-- Make it a point to replace negative thoughts with positive ones and stop worrying unnecessarily.
+- Make it a point to replace negative thoughts with positive ones and avoid worrying unnecessarily.